Tales from Elrond

 - Critical Role: Tal’Dorei Campaign Setting

-Following the method used in older editions of D&D, PCs can only be brought back to life a number of times equal to their Constitution score.
+In order to make character death a little more “permanent,” characters can only be brought back to life a number of times equal to their current Constitution score.
+After which, resurrection can only occur due to extraordinary power, such as from direct intervention from a particularly powerful place or being, at the DM’s discretion, which will likely involved a quest of some sort.
 Unlike the older system rules, being brought back to life does not reduce a character’s Constitution score, but this will be tracked on the Death Count (see below):

 - Severius (1 time)